• Home

 Complete Guide to 7 Chakras

-The chakras radiate a specific colour and energy.
+The chakras radiate a specific color and energy.
 Each one coincides with a gland in the physical body.
 Since each chakra relates to specific spiritual, emotional, psychological, and physical aspects of our being, it is believed that their blockage or malfunction can lead to physical, psychological, and emotional disorders.
-The conscious awareness and balancing of these energy centers, on the other hand, is believed to lead to well-being and good health.
+Yoga, breathwork, and meditation each offer systematic ways to work with these centers, traditions that have documented these effects across centuries of practice and that contemporary somatic research increasingly validates.

 The above ties into the purpose of yoga.
 Through asana practice, yoga seeks to stimulate and balance these chakras or energy centers in the body.
 Read on to learn more about the 7 chakras, their symbols, attributes, effects, and balancing techniques.